EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * yikes-mailchimp-list-interest-groups-metabox - action hook allowing users to add additional content inside of the interest groups metabox on the view list page.

 == Changelog ==

+= Easy Forms for MailChimp 6.1.3 - July 26th, 2016 =
+* Minor security patch - Thanks goes to the Wordfence Research Team for locating and disclosing the issue.
+* Cleared API/Account transient data when API key has changed.
+* Refactored our shortcode function to abort early, when no fields are present (inline or not).
+* Added `labels-hidden` class to the submit button `<span></span>` element so we can better style inline forms when <strong>all</strong> labels are hidden.

 = Easy Forms for MailChimp 6.1.2 - July 21st, 2016 =
 * Fixed incorrect date format on date picker for birthday fields (Front end).